rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

   termination that causes spurious noproc errors to appear in the log
 - fix memory leak when long-running channels consume and cancel on many queues
+- fix queue memory leak when using the management plugin or other consumers of queue statistics
 - queue.declare and exchange.declare raise precondition_failed rather
   than not_allowed when attempting to redeclare a queue or exchange with parameters different than those currently known to the broker